c101109105108/project-argus/argus-x1/README.md

 # ARGUS X-1

+This repository contains only the state machine and header files of ARGUS X-1.
+The full implementation will not be shared until next year due to potential academic publication.

 X-1, with only a $300 budget, exceeded my expectations and performed exceptionally well in its first baseline performance test.
 The test was done under optimal indoor conditions with fixed exposure at 150, a high-contrast red LED target under green ambient lighting, without a Kalman filter.
 Three deliberate reacquisitions were successfully made and the system operated continuously.

 ### Performance Metrics